Heal Your Sleep: Natural & Spiritual Ways to Cure Insomnia

 Keep a journal near your bed.
 If you wake up, write down:

-What you thinking
+What are you thinking?

-Any dreams or flashes of insight
+Any dreams or flashes of insight.

 Your insomnia might be an initiation.